particle-iot/docs/src/content/firmware.md

 ### remoteIP()

-Returns the IP address of sender of the packet of parsed by `UDP.parsePacket()`.
+Returns the IP address of sender of the packet parsed by `UDP.parsePacket()`.

 ```cpp
 // SYNTAX